aadrsh/android-remote-tool/README.md

 Step 5-Enjoy.

-I made it as a gaming remote you are free to customize it
+I made it as a gaming remote but you are free to customize it